mbethke/Monitoring-Icinga2-Client-Simple/README.md

     $result = $ia->query_host( host => 'web-1' );
     say "$result->{attrs}{name}: $result->{attrs}{type}";

+Provided for backwards compatibility only.
 Equivalent to ["query\_hosts"](#query_hosts) except that it accepts only a single host name and the result is a reference to a single hash, or `undef` if the host can't be found.

 The only mandatory argument is `host`.